Communication Sciences and Disorders Residential Graduate Program

 - Students interested in applying for a graduate assistantship: Complete an online application.
 The personal essay and letters of recommendation submitted to CSDCAS will be used to support your assistantship application.

-IMPORTANT: Do not mail any application materials to the University of Wisconsin-Eau Claire or the Department of Communication Sciences and Disorders.
+IMPORTANT: Do not mail any application materials, transcripts, or letters of recommendation to the University of Wisconsin-Eau Claire or the Department of Communication Sciences and Disorders.
+All materials are submitted with your CSDCAS application.
+Not following this direction may result in an incomplete application that will not be reviewed.

 An additional tool to help you keep track of the application process is the Application Checklist.
 It is attached below for your reference.
 Use this checklist to make sure you have completed all of the steps in the application process.
 The checklist includes links to all of the websites and documents you need in order to complete your application.